colinh-9/NBA-Game-Analysis-Factors-Influencing-Victory/README.md

     ```r
     install.packages(c("DBI", "RSQLite", "ggplot2", "dplyr"))
     ```
-3. Open and run the `NBA_Analysis.Rmd` file in RStudio or another R environment.
+3. Open and run the [`NBA_Analysis.Rmd`](NBA_Analysis.Rmd) file in RStudio or another R environment to reproduce the analysis.
+4. You can also view the analysis results directly in the [PDF report](NBA_Analysis.pdf) for a detailed summary and visualization of the findings.